Obama Ready To Build Presidential Library, Will Only Hire Contractors Who Use Diverse Employees | John Hawkins' Right Wing News

 Normally when a person is asking for bids for a contract, he wants the best person for the job.
 He wants the person who will bring the greatest quality for the lowest cost.
 Simple enough.
 But, of course, the former divider-in-chief, has to have it his own twisted way.

 The Obama Foundation is requiring the contractors to subcontract with “diverse suppliers” and would have to meet a minimum of 50% of diversity.
-This doesn’t only include the normal definition of firms from women and minority-owned firms to also include veteran-, disabled- or LGBTQ-owned firms.
+This doesn’t only include the normal definition of firms from women and minority-owned firms, it also includes veteran-, disabled- or LGBTQ-owned firms.

 Because the definition of “inclusive hiring” is widened, the foundation is asking that at least 35 percent of contracts need to go to minority-owned firms.